When you’ve been injured in an automobile accident, you have a right to be compensated for many things:

 While it may seem unfair, human judgment is a central part of trials.
 Just like interviewing for a job, manners of speech, dress, and general presentation matter.
 Some people are better than others in these areas.
 When we evaluate a case, your “likability” and “credibility” are vital in the determination of the potential value of your pain and suffering.

 At BenGlassLaw, we take the time to coach our clients to best communicate with a jury.
 It is important for our clients to be able to tell their story coherently so that they will receive the best chance to get a fair recovery for their pain and suffering.

 What Are Your Other Damages?

 If your accident is one in which you incurred significant medical bills for treatment, property damage to your vehicle, and/or lost wages, juries are more likely to award greater amounts of pain and suffering.
-If you think about logically, it make sense.
+If you think about logically, it makes sense.
 High dollar medical treatment such as surgery usually requires more substantial recovery which means more pain and suffering.

 The “It” Factors?

 There’s no exclusive list of “it” factors.
-They are aspects about your injuries and your life that weave together for a jury to truly take a second look and think, “Wow, this person clearly dealt with significant pain and suffering due to their accident and/or injury.”
+They are aspects about your injuries and your life that weave together for a jury to truly take a second look and think, “Wow, this person dealt with significant pain and suffering due to their accident and/or injury.”

 The fact is that there’s no mathematical formula to answer this questions.
 Trial work is more an art than a science.
-But we can make two guarantees: 1) communication is absolutely key, and 2) we will put in the work to communicate your claim.
+But we can make two guarantees: 1) communication is key, and 2) we will put in the work to communicate your claim.